Transmission Overheating While Towing

 If transmission temperatures climb late in a towing trip, the issue is almost always cumulative efficiency loss, not sudden failure.

 This is why short test drives, quick scans, or “it seems fine now” assessments miss the problem entirely.
-Overheating is a time-and-load issue.

 At this point, it becomes clear that towing reliability is not about one component.
 It’s about the entire transmission system working efficiently together.
 Torque converter behaviour, valve body pressure control, clutch holding capacity, fluid condition, cooling strategy, and control logic all interact.